10 Rustic Log Cabins That Will Make You Want To Sell Up Today

-This beautiful labour of love was built by the owners themselves, along with much of the furniture inside.
+This beautiful labor of love was built by the owners themselves, along with much of the furniture inside.

 Located on Lookout Mountain, GA, every single detail in the cabin is beautiful.

-The main log home has a wonderful rich rustic feel throughout, with a large great room which is very cozy and inviting.
+The main log home has a wonderful rich rustic feel throughout, with a large great room that is very cozy and inviting.

-There is a private suite attached to the cabin with its own entrance, where there is a queen size bed, a bunk bed, small kitchenette area, dining space and bathroom.
+There is a private suite attached to the cabin with its own entrance, where there is a queen-size bed, a bunk bed, a small kitchenette area, a dining space, and a bathroom.

 The many plants and shrubs that surround the cabin certainly add to the rustic feel, the property is overflowing with home grown organic goodies, which the owners utilise to make their meals for their guests.

 9) Spectacular Cabin in the Woods